ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 We will be utilising the first step- Reference guided assembly.
 We will use StringTie to perform transcriptome assembly.

 StringTie2 is a fast assembler of RNA-Seq alignments into potential transcripts.
 As a reference guided assembler, it takes advantage of an existing genome to which the reads are aligned.
 It then builds splice graphs based on these alignments and uses the graphs to construct individual transcripts.

 It also offers optional de novo assembly step to assemble and quantitate full-length transcripts representing multiple splice variants for each gene locus.

 You can download StringTie from https://ccb.jhu.edu/software/stringtie/index.shtml.
 Add it to your PATH.

 Before we begin transcriptome assembly with StringTie2, we need to preprocess our SAM files obtained in the previous step.

-#### Converting SAM files to BAM files
+#### 4a.
+Converting SAM files to BAM files

 We have to convert SAM files to BAM files and sort them by coordinate before using them further.
 We will use SAMtools for this step.
-You can download it from ……… Add it to your path.

 SAM format is Sequence Alignment Map format that stores biological sequences that have been aligned to a reference sequence.
 The binary equivalent of SAM is BAM (Binary Alignment Map) which stores the same data in a binary representation to save space.

 SAMtools is a package that helps manipulate SAM format: such as SAM/BAM conversion, sorting, indexing, or merging.
 Please download and install SAMtools from http://www.htslib.org/  and add it to your path.